 Clayton made a motion for Gradient9 studios to build our Website Design & Development Proposal for the budget expenditure of $5295.00.
 Pennie and Susie Second it.
 All in Favor.
 Motion carried.

 Dr. Wells gave an update on the Hospital and Clinic.
 He stated they are still having occasionally positive Covid patients coming in.
 The hospital has done a lot of monoclonal antibody treatments and thinks it has been very successful.
 We are somewhere in the 70 to 80% range that has been treated.
 That particular treatment is designed to catch somebody in the early phases of their infection given the monoclonal antibody and is supposed to prevent being hospitalized and becoming seriously ill.
-Dr. Wells also added that the hospital is running as usual, they are screening, face masks and distancing and will probably continue this for at least the nexThe Board of Health are going to have to lead by doing some education by website, Facebook, county newspaper to try to get more people to get the vaccine.
+Dr. Wells also added that the hospital is running as usual, they are screening, limiting visitation, mask wearing, and social distancing and will probably continue this for at least the next few months.
+We are practicing patients.
+Infection, what we know about the coronavirus is you get it and test positive weeks and months down the road for at least 90 days.
+Anybody that gets another set of sniffles or coughing or other symptoms we don’t consider that another infection.
+You can have a positive test but it won’t be a new positive during the 90 days.
+The Board of Health are going to have to lead by doing some education by website, Facebook, county newspaper to try to get more people to get the vaccine.

-.

 Next meeting will be at 8:30 am, Wednesday, May 19, 2021.